PandorumProject/pandorum-solidity/README.md

 * Cycles are the unit of time that we will use in the protocol, we can consider them as mid-range "time ticks"
-* Pandorum Protocol is meant to work in cycles of constant improvement, if a cycle repeats over time, it will hopefully be more probable to success each next round, since the range of possibilities gets reduced.
+* Pandorum Protocol is meant to work in cycles of constant improvement, if a cycle repeats over time, it will hopefully be more likely to succeed each next round, since the range of possibilities gets reduced.
-* This system requires of an Account Manager, which does not have direct permissions over the funds, but has over, starting / calling a cycle in the Network.
+* This system requires of an Account Manager, which does not have direct permissions over the funds, but has over starting / calling a cycle in the Network and the user register.
-* We use a side-chain with no barrier entry fees to do all the voting process and low-cost modifications in the smart-contracts.
+* We use a side-chain with no entry fees as Gas to all the voting process and low-cost modifications in the smart-contracts.
+* For mass adoption purposes, we will try to make the UX as natural as possible, so complex blockchain data willl stay just in the backend, as it should be.
 * Code only works on Remix IDE Compiler V.0.4.23, will be updated ASAP.
 * Merit Token is a way of accountability of impact, which are sent only in one direction before it gets burned for Pandorum Tokens.
 * Pandorum Token is the way of paying users for finishing tasks or making proposals in the theoretical level

 #### User Impact ELO & Distribution of Influence

-The Validation or the put of Merit Tokens in activities that end offering value to the community, will be recorded, so we can arrange an ranking of active users, and make mathematical models so users that make more impact, get more rewarded, and users with less experience, makes less impact.
+The Validation or the put of Merit Tokens in activities that end offering value to the community will be recorded, so we can arrange an ranking of active users, and make mathematical models so users that make more impact, get more rewarded, and users with less experience, makes less impact.

 All this in order to mitigate malicious peers making accounts just to pump the vote of a project, and magnifying the impact of users that show good behavior over time.

 ![pandorum flow](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/parettos-1.gif)

 The distribution of influence, and earnings will be tuned in order to follow the Paretto's Principle, which we believe is probably one of best working methods to distribute influence over chaotic-creative systems.
-How we will make this formula most accurate possible to human behavior is still a mistery.
+How we will make this formula most accurate possible to human behavior is still a black-box.
 We will make live tests under controlled conditions, in order to get the correct metrics.

 #### Malicious User Mitigation

 In order to keep the malicious activy in the projects lowest as possible, we have designed that the protocol will allow peers to report this kind of activity at anytime.

 This will result in case of proven missconduct, in the transfer of a percentaje of legit merit earned by the malicious user, to the user that makes the report.

 Making fake reports in order to try farm merit from other users will result in a permanently ban for the username in the network.

 ### Pandorum Brainstorm

 Protocol opens the Polls for open-ideas proposals, every participant in RegisterUser contract with user.state = 1 (Registered) will be allowed to publish an idea.
-Those ideas will be published on the Pandorum Client, and users will vote and select which idea will be developed.
-This event is supossed to take from one to two weeks.
+Those ideas will be published on the Pandorum Blockchain, and users will vote and select which idea will be developed.
+This event is supossed to take from one to two weeks..
 ![pandorum flow](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/pandorum-brainstorm.PNG)

 * Users have 5 Merit Votes to distribute every three days.
 The process of ideas selection-reduction will be done over a championiship-like process.